Apprentices

 • can be averaged over a semester or the year.

-If you aren't a full-time student you have to be paid your hourly rate for all the time spent in training.
+If the employee isn't a full-time student, they will be paid their hourly rate for all the time spent in training.

 Training costs – fees and textbooks